Submitted by Michael Frankfort, Co-Chair of STAO Elementary Curriculum Committee

 Attention Deficit Hyperactivity Disorder (ADHD) is becoming more and more common among children.
 Children who have ADHD have a difficult time with impulse control and staying focused, get distracted easily, and exhibit excessive hyperactivity.

-While raising children who have ADHD can be difficult for parents, the usual solution — opting for prescription medication — may be doing more harm than good, particularly when natural solutions can work just as well.
+While raising children who have ADHD can be difficult for parents, the usual solution — opting for antidepressant meds — may be doing more harm than good, particularly when natural solutions can work just as well.
 A study conducted by Frances E Kup, PhD, and Andrea Faber Taylor, PhD, found that exposing children with ADHD to “green outdoor activities” reduces symptoms significantly.
 The results of this study suggest nature exposure can benefit anyone who has a difficult time paying attention and/or exhibits impulsive behaviour.

 Hiking In Nature Is Great Exercise and Therefore Boosts Brainpower